getkyo/kyo/README.md

 // There are no combinators for handling IO or blocking Async, since this should
 // be done at the edge of the program
-IO.run {                              // Handles IO
+IO.Unsafe.run {                              // Handles IO
     Async.runAndBlock(Duration.Inf) { // Handles Async
         Kyo.scoped {                   // Handles Resource
             effect